lowlight-ua/dos-pesos/README.md

     * `uninstall.sh`: Uninstalls Greengrass core software.
 2. `components`: After installing Greengrass core:
     * `setup.sh`: Initiates a Greengrass deployment to the Greengrass core device that will install the necessary Greengrass components.
     * `check_deployment.sh`: Checks the status of the initiated deployment.
+You may run this periodically until the deployment has completed.
     * `list.sh`: Lists the installed components, to verify the deployment.

 ## Tearing down the edge device